sbabcoc/Selenium-Foundation/docs/ManipulateSettingsWithSeleniumConfig.md

 * `getSeleniumGrid()` - Get an object that represents the active Selenium Grid.
 * `shutdownGrid(boolean localOnly)` - Shut down the active Selenium Grid.

 As indicated previously, the set of drivers supported by the local Grid instance managed by **Selenium Foundation** is configured with a ServiceLoader [provider configuration file](https://github.com/sbabcoc/Selenium-Foundation/blob/master/src/test/resources/META-INF/services/com.nordstrom.automation.selenium.DriverPlugin).
-Note that the file that link connects to isn't just a static sample file; it's the actual provider configuration file for the project unit tests.
+Note that the file at that link isn't just a static sample file; it's the actual provider configuration file for the project unit tests.

 As of this writing, the unit tests are configured to use [HtmlUnit](http://htmlunit.sourceforge.net/).
 Described as "a GUI-less browser for Java programs", this browser is perfect for rendering the simple pages used to exercise the features of **Selenium Foundation**.
 In addition to this ServiceLoader configuration file, the Java project itself must declare the dependencies that are required by the corresponding driver.
 These dependencies are dependent on the version of **Selenium API** you're using, and they're documented in the plug-in classes themselves.